tinytim84/authy-wordpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Authy is the easiest and fastest way to add strong 2 Factor Authentication to your WordPress blog to keep it safe of hacking attacks easy & quickly.
+Authy is the easiest and fastest way to add strong 2 Factor Authentication to your WordPress blog.

 == Description ==

 Authy helps you increase security for your user accounts in your WordPress site by using strong Two-Factor authentication.
 The plugin can be installed and configured in a matter of minutes.

 Two-Factor Authentication protects you from password re-use, phishing and keylogger attacks.
 The Authy WordPress plugin was designed so that anyone can install it, configure it and use it.
 Security shouldn't be painful!

+**NOTICE**

+If you are running an older version of the WordPress plugin (i.e. 2.5.5 and below) and you are running a version of Wordpress 4.5 and above, please upgrade your Authy plugin to 3.0 and above to remediate a problem where 2FA can be bypassed in certain circumstances.

 = How it Works =